Jon Lange

-Jon Gudmand Lange (born March 28, 1980 in Søborg) is a Danish actor.
+Jon Gudmand Lange (born March 28, 1980, in Søborg) is a Danish actor and voice actor.
 Jon Lange is the son of public school teachers Gerd Lange and Troels Gudmand Pedersen.
 He is the brother of television organizer Camille Lange.
 In 2013, he married Mette Marie Lei Lange, and in 2014 they welcomed twins.
-He is a graduate of The Acting School at Odense Theatre in 2011.
+He is a graduate of The Acting School at Odense Theatre in 2011 and is quite a versatile actor.